55: No Such Thing As Samurai Nail Clippers

 Sorry.

-That's a line from an episode of Boston I watched the other day.
+It's a line from an episode of Boston I watched the other day.

 Oh dear.

-So his condom was covered in salt and it had to be tucked under the foreskin so it was uncomfortable so much as it was unusable.
+So his condom was covered in salt and it had to be tucked under the foreskin so it was uncomfortable

-But also it was held on by a pink ribbon so that it would appeal to women.
+And it was to kind of stop syphilis rather than through contraception.
+But also, it was held on by a pink ribbon so that it would appeal to women.

-Let's be honest, guys, we know she's not going to like the main event.
+Let's be honest, guys.
+We know she's not going to like the main event.

 But we can at least doll it up a bit.

-So he was doing this because there was a massive rise in STIs, STDs.
+So he was doing this because there was a massive rise in STIs, STD syphilis.
+Syphilis was the big one.

 This is the sentence that confused me.
+I didn't actually read anymore.

 I should have, but it said he tested these condoms in 1,100 men.
+Now,

 did he test them?

 And there were no pregnancies, not one.
+Now,

-defy me to say it doesn't work.
+definitely to say it doesn't work.

 Just speaking of Fallopio, who's there's a body part, so obviously named after him, I was looking at other body parts that are named after people.
+And the

-pudendal canal is also called the Alcock Canal or the Alcock Canal because it was discovered by Benjamin Alcock and it's where blood is carried to the genitalia.
+pudendal canal is also called the Alcock Canal, Canal or the Alcock Canal because it was discovered by Benjamin Alcock and it's where blood is carried to the genitalia.

 So Benjamin Alcock discovered the little tube that carries blood to your willy.
+That's so good.

 It's good that he didn't.

-Because I'm always getting that in conversation.
+Because I'm always getting that in conversation anyway.

 That's good to now know.

-Again, we were talking about names earlier for plants and this is the same thing.
+Again, we were talking about names earlier for plants.
+And this is the same thing.

 So fallopian tube.

 I was looking through just a list of people who've discovered a bit of the body and had it named after them.
+There's so many bits of the body that I didn't know about.

-If someone was on a trip, like they would, like, imagine, okay, they're passing the pouch of Douglas, they make their way through to the crypt of Libacon.
+And it sounds like the most awesome fantasy novel.
+If someone was on a trip, like they would, like, imagine, okay, they're passing the pouch of Douglas.

-That's the place on our body, the crypt of Libacum, the Sphincter of Odi,
+They make their way through to the crypt of Libacon.
+That's the place on our body, the crypt of Libicum, the Sphincter of Odi.

 I thought we'd, I knew you were going to have a look at some things named after people.